“It’s not a race – it’s an opportunity… for your health!”

 Take the Lake is not a fundraiser

-Take the Lake is possible because of support from The News Reporter, sponsors, and donors like you!.
+Take the Lake is possible because of support from sponsors, donors and volunteers like you!.